Games & Quizzes

 /houˈevər/

 person or thing that is being discussed, described, or dealt with.
-People or things that does the action of a verb.
+Areas of study at school, e.g. math, history.
 To cause to suffer or experience something.